acntspell/uncg_ism647_ml1_assignment/README.md

 ## Project Overview

-The goal of this assignment is to apply various machine learning algorithms to solve a specific problem or to demonstrate the application of different data science techniques.
-The project might involve data preprocessing, exploratory data analysis, model selection, model training, and evaluation.
+The goal of this assignment is to apply various machine learning algorithms to the given problem:

+A target marketing campaign for a bank was undertaken to identify segments of customers who are likely to respond to a variable annuity (insurance product) marketing campaign.
+For this project, data was collected from 32,264 banking customers during a three-month period.
+The data set was created with one output variable and 47 input variables.
+The output variable is a binary variable called Ins.
+It indicates whether the customer bought an insurance product.
+The data set called Insurance Purchase.

+The project involved data preprocessing, exploratory data analysis, model selection, model training, and evaluation using ANN, logistic regression, random forest, and XGBoost models.

 ## Getting Started